 Connecting and aligning with the purpose and values

 This means you can ditch a lot of your regular recurring standard agenda.
 It's not inspiring.
 There may be some items which stay fixed, but you should leave a lot more room for fluid items.
-Below you'll four ways in which you can mix up your team meetings and keep them fresh.
+Below you'll find four ways in which you can mix up your team meetings and keep them fresh.
 These jazzed up meetings will leave people feeling energised and inspired!
 And a bonus?
 All of these techniques work virtually or in-person.

 Focus on Purpose & Values